 One would expect a weird film from a man brought up by and sharing half his genes with the man responsible for Crash, but perhaps not this weird.
 Antiviral is set in a future where the cult of celebrity has gone so far that people pay to be infected with celebrity diseases.
 To be fair, I think I’d rather get brain tumour from One Direction than go to one of their concerts, so it’s not that far off.

-The main character, Syd (Caleb Landry Jones), works for a company which deals in this macabre trade, and gets wrapped up deep in the darker side of the industry when he tries to make a bit on the side doing virusy piracy, selling the infections on the black market.
+The main character, Syd (Caleb Landry Jones), works for a company which deals in this macabre trade, and gets wrapped up deep in the darker side of the industry when he tries his hand at virusy piracy, selling the infections on the black market.

-While this premise may sound absurd, it’s not a million miles away from the culture we already have, a sign of good sci fi.
-In the documentary Trekkies a hard core Trek fan pays money for the glass used by the actor who plays Q in The Next Generation.
+While this premise may sound absurd, it’s not a million miles away from the culture we already have, a sign of good sci-fi.
+In the documentary Trekkies a hard core Trek fan pays money for the glass used by John DeLancie, the actor who plays Q in The Next Generation.
 The actor had the flu at the time, and the fan drank the remaining water in the glass to get the “Q virus”, a reference to the show.

 As a society we are obsessed with the minute details of celebrity lives.
 Jade Goody, once diagnosed with cancer, documented every stage of her demise for her fans, hungry for every detail no matter how morbid.
 When Michael Jackson died, Sky news gave away tickets to two ecstatic fans.
 Tickets to his memorial service.

-This cold, monotonous approach to dialogue and characterization contributes to the general sense of unease of the society as a whole, but with people more like servile zombies than human beings it’s hard to connect to the characters.
+This cold, monotonous approach to dialogue and characterization contributes to the general sense of unease in the society as a whole, but with people more like servile zombies than human beings it’s hard to connect to the characters.
 It’s similar in this sense to THX-1138, Equilibrium or Primer.
-In alien sci fi worlds it’s a great challenge to create relateable characters; one that Antiviral fails.
+In alien sci fi worlds it’s a great challenge to create relatable characters; one that Antiviral fails.